DeSci · Data Infrastructure · Open Standards

 USGS commodity summaries

 The U.S. Geological Survey publishes annual Mineral Commodity Summaries covering global mine production, reserve estimates, import/export, price data, and industrial applications.
-MineFlowTrack serves these as x402-gated, machine-readable API responses with EAS provenance.
+AssayChain serves these as x402-gated, machine-readable API responses with EAS provenance — so AI agents can query USGS data programmatically instead of parsing PDFs.

 Three phases of data collection